 Phenethylamines can be detected with the other reagents, such as marquis.
 Other reagents make paper go brown and show the substance colour change in the liquid.
 If a blotter is sold as LSD but the marquis liquid changes colour after a test then it contains another substance (this is bad).

 You can check our blog for more obscure compounds.
 There are a vast number of resources online so do search online or email us to see if we have results for your compound.

 Reagents have a shelf life of around 12 months when stored upright in a fridge.
 Allow to warm before opening to avoid condensation getting in.
 To dispose of reagents, wash the liquid down the sink with gently running water.

 If reagents contact the skin or eyes then rinse immediately with cold water.
-Seek medical attention if ingested and do not induce vomiting.
+Reagents do not pose a long term toxicity risk from brief skin contact.
+Seek medical attention if ingested as reagents are highly acidic.